franzbu/EnhancedSpaces.spoon/README.md

   modifierSwitchWinKeys = { 'tab', 'escape' }, -- default: { 'tab', 'escape' }
   ...
 ```

+For cycling through the windows of your current mSpace in reverse order, additionally press 'shift'.

 ### Switching between References of Windows